hunterchristian/personal-site-v2/README.md

 - Write some code!
 The main file of the app is located in src/App.svelte

 # Deploying
+- Create your own Cloudflare Workers account and add a file to the root of the project called `wranger.toml`.
+This is a Cloudflare Workers configuration file that links this project to a Cloudflare Worker, which will host our app.
+Follow this guide to populate the contents of `wrangler.toml` and to create an account: https://developers.cloudflare.com/workers/learning/getting-started
 - Create a production-optimized verson of the application: `npm run build`
 - Deploy to Cloudflare Workers dev environment: `npm run publish:dev` _A URL to the dev environment will be printed to the console.
 Copy and paste it into a web browser, navigate to the site, and verify that your changes work correctly_
 - Deploy to Cloudflate Workers prod environment: `npm run publish: prod` _A URL to the prod environment will be printed to the console.
 Copy and paste it into a web browser, navigate to the site, and verify that your changes work correctly_